 Feeling a bit confused and overwhelmed with the many different abbreviations and gradings?
 Here we’ve just given you a very brief overview of the different things you should keep an eye on.
 Read this in-depth blog article about container condition and grading right here.

-That way is just one way to trade containers.
-The other solution you might then consider would mean you spending hours sending out emails after emails, hoping that someone in your network knows someone who might have containers for sale.
+The other solution you might then consider would mean you spending hours sending out email after email, hoping that someone in your network knows someone who might have containers for sale.

-Step 5: Hire a container surveyor
+Step 6: Hire a container surveyor

-This step is mostly relevant if you want to lease your shipping containers.
+Reaching out to a surveyor is mostly relevant if you want to lease your shipping containers.

 Step 7: Transport the container